 - Tidal, Fluvial and Surface Water Risk

 We undertake Surface Water Assessments, typically working with Lead Local Flood Authorities (LLFA) to initially complete a prioritisation matrix-style assessment to rank the surface water hotspots based on key criteria such as:

 - development sites (e.g. Strategic Housing Land Availability Assessment (SHLAA) and Employment Land Review (ELR)

-We offer our clients a complete solution to surface water risk by providing an Economic Assessment service, calculating the baseline economic damages for residential and commercial properties, short-listing a range of options and calculating each option’s benefit-cost ratio to determine the most viable and cost-effective options to mitigate the risk.
+We provide the Economic Assessment service, calculating the baseline economic damages for residential and commercial properties, short-listing a range of options and calculating each option’s benefit-cost ratio to determine the most viable and cost-effective options to mitigate the risk.